ml31415/intnan/README.md

 it might sometimes be annoying to carry a separate mask array around.
 And in those cases, using a set of `numpy`-compatible functions for the same job will do just fine.

-This module provides such an implementation for several standard `numpy` functions, that treat integer arrays in such a way, that the lowest negative integer resembles `NaN`.
+This package provides such an implementation for several standard `numpy` functions, that treat integer arrays in such a way, that the lowest negative integer resembles `NaN`.

 The library provides an implementation using only standard `numpy` functions and